 If you are looking for a sit-down NYE party with dinner and a group of friends, I suggest making reservations ahead of time at one of these places:

 3. Fireworks at Public Beaches

-If you are looking for a more chill out vibe that doesn’t involve drinking or partying but you still want to see fireworks, you can just head down to any of the public beaches in Bali.
-I saw some (very smart) people do this when we were at Finn’s NYE party.
-You still hear the acts playing and even see the firework at countdown since most of the NYE parties are very close to the beach, you just don’t have to pay the $$ entrance ticket!
+If you are looking for a more chill-out vibe that doesn’t involve drinking or partying but you still want to see fireworks, you can just head down to any of the public beaches in Bali.
+I saw some (very smart) people do this when we were at Finns NYE party.
+You still hear the acts playing and even see the fireworks at the countdown since most of the NYE parties are very close to the beach, you just don’t have to pay the pricey entrance ticket!

 The beaches I would recommend for NYE are Double Six Beach or Petitenget Beach in Seminyak.
 If you want to go to Canggu, you can consider Berawa Beach, which is close to Finns.